The Role of Gratitude in Recovery

 The importance of a grateful attitude cannot be overstated.
 An appreciative perspective on life is advantageous under crisis conditions.
 In the face of demoralization, gratefulness can be an energizer.
 In the face of suffering, gratitude has the power to heal.
 In the face of hopelessness, gratitude can bring hope.
 As a result, gratitude can help us get through difficult times.

 Being grateful, however, is a choice, a habitual attitude that endures and remains relatively impervious to the ups and downs of life.
 The perspective of gratitude allows us to view life as a whole rather than being overwhelmed by temporary circumstances when disaster strikes.
 Although this is a challenging perspective, research indicates it is well worth it.

 At Discovery Point Retreat, we practice mindfulness and gratitude every day.
 We understand the importance of expressing these emotions and feelings.
 We’re grateful to you.
 We’re thankful that you’re here with us.
 We’re grateful that you’re reading something that gives you a different perspective on life.
 We’re grateful for the opportunity to be an elite care center offering comprehensive and specialized substance abuse treatment that has already aided in so many people’s recovery.

 If you or someone you know is struggling this holiday season, we are here to help.
 We want you to be able to explore the other side of life, one without constant pain or trauma.
 You deserve to feel loved, secure, and safe, and there is no better time than now to pick up the phone and receive the treatment that can change your life forever.
-Call today at 855-306-8054 or see our website to learn more about the treatment we offer.
+Call today at 855-306-8054 or contact us online to learn more about the treatment we offer.